NotepadUserLmao/RecRoom-Essentials/README.md

 ### Overview

-EssentialsMenuV3 is a multi-functional utility that provides various enhancements, including custom Discord status updates, an anti-kick feature, and a backpack spawner tool.
+ RR Essemtials is a multi-functional utility that provides various enhancements, including custom Discord status updates, an anti-kick feature, and a backpack spawner tool.

 ### Features